everit-org/ecm-annotation-bnd/README.md

 # ecm-bnd-plugin
-Plugins for Bnd that can process ECM annotations and generate MANIFEST headers.
+Plugin for Bnd that can process ECM annotations and generate MANIFEST headers.